Trump can't block you on Twitter, but he sure wants to

 The White House and the Justice Department didn't immediately respond to requests for comment.

+US District Judge Naomi Reice Buchwald ruled on May 23 that public officials may not block people from their Twitter accounts because of their expressed political views, including the president himself.

+The Knight Institute confirmed that the @realDonaldTrump account had unblocked the seven plaintiffs.

-"We're pleased that the White House unblocked our clients from the President's Twitter account but disappointed that the government intends to appeal the district court's thoughtful and well-supported ruling," said Jameel Jaffer in an emailed statement, executive director of the Knight Institute.
+"We're pleased that the White House unblocked our clients from the President's Twitter account but disappointed that the government intends to appeal the district court's thoughtful and well-supported ruling," said Jameel Jaffer, executive director of the Knight Institute, in an emailed statement.
 "We look forward to defending the ruling in the Second Circuit."

-US District Judge Naomi Reice Buchwald ruled on May 23 this year that public officials may not block people from their Twitter accounts because of their expressed political views, including the President himself.

-The Justice Department lawyers argued that Trump's First Amendment rights allowed him to block people, but Buchwald rejected the argument.

-If Trump really doesn't like someone, all he could do is to "mute" them.
+If Trump really doesn't like someone on Twitter, he could still "mute" them.

 First published June 5, 6:41 a.m.
 PT.